geovog/DeepDreamStream/README.md

 Proccess goes like this:

+Option #1: Webcam is on host pc
+--set isLocal to True

+Option #2 Webcam is on other pc than the host
+--set isLocal to False

 Capture video through usb camera on client pc
 Send footage via imagezmq to the server pc where each frame is beeing feeded to a pretrained deepdream caffe model (imagenet dataset) and output the processed frame to a live stream (The two pcs are in the same LAN network) .